Tibet Justice Center Board of Directors

 Robert D. Sloane, President (US - Boston), is professor of law at Boston University School of Law, where his research and teaching focus on international law.
 After graduating from Yale Law School in 2000, he worked for Tibet Justice Center under the auspices of Yale's Robert L. Bernstein Fellowship in International Human Rights; clerked for Judge Robert D. Sack of the United States Court of Appeals for the Second Circuit and for Judge Gerard E. Lynch of the United States District Court for the Southern District of New York (now of the Second Circuit); practiced international law at Debevoise & Plimpton; and served as a Visiting Lecturer-in-Law at Yale Law School and an Associate-in-Law at Columbia Law School.
 In 2007, he received a high-level diploma in public international law from The Hague Academy of International Law.
 Prior to and since joining the Board, he has been involved with the Center's fact-finding research and reporting, asylum work, and U.N. advocacy.

-Dennis Cusack, Treasurer (US - California), is a litigation partner in the San Francisco law firm of Farella Braun + Martel.
+Dennis Cusack, (US - California), is a litigation partner in the San Francisco law firm of Farella Braun + Martel.
 A member of the Board since 1995, Dennis participates actively in our human rights and U.N. advocacy projects as a writer, editor and strategist.
 He represents Tibet Justice Center on the Steering Committee of the International Tibet Network.

-John Isom, Secretary (US - California), has served on the board of directors of Tibet Justice Center since February 2005, and served as TJC’s executive director from November 2008 until May 2012.
+John Isom, Treasurer (US - California), has served on the board of directors of Tibet Justice Center since February 2005, and served as TJC’s executive director from November 2008 until May 2012.
 Mr. Isom is a geographer and cartographer, and has been involved in Tibet advocacy since 1991.
 His work with TJC focuses on environment and development issues.

 Eileen Kaufman, (US - New York) is Professor of Law at Touro Law Center where she served as Vice Dean from 1996-2000 and founded Touro’s summer program in India in 1995 which is based in part in Dharamsala.
 She has published primarily in the areas of civil rights, women’s rights and comparative constitutional law.
 Prior to joining the Board, she has assisted with asylum petitions and participated in the Center’s fact-finding and research.
 She published Shelter from the Storm: An Analysis of U.S. Refugee Law as Applied to Tibetans Formerly Residing in India, 23 Georgetown Immigration Law Journal 497 (2009).